pivotal/docs-tap/install.md

     tanzu package available list tap.tanzu.vmware.com --namespace tap-install
     ```

 1. Create a `tap-values.yml` by using the following sample as a guide.
-Select a profile to install by changing the `profile` value.
-Run:
+Select a profile to install by changing the `profile` value:
     ```yaml
     # e.g. full, dev-light, shared-tools, operator-light
     profile: full